browserengineering/book/book/http.md

 The HTTP request/response transaction is summarized below.
 Let's now switch gears from manual connections to Python.

-![An HTTP request and response pair are how a web browser gets web pages from a web server](im/http-request.png)
+![Figure 4: An HTTP request and response pair are how a web browser gets web pages from a web server](im/http-request.png)

 ::: {.further}